How to Seek Protection from Loan Shark Harassment in Singapore

 For offers that sound too good to be true, a loan from a loan shark can come with high interest rates.
 Worse, they might also demand the money back at any moment.

-The maximum late interest rates a licensed moneylender can charge is 4% for every month that the loan is repaid late.
+The maximum late interest rate a licensed moneylender can charge is 4% for every month that the loan is repaid late.
 Aside from that, licensed moneylenders can charge a late fee of up to $60 per month, but anything above that is illegal.
 Plus, a moneylender cannot charge interest rates on any amount that is not yet due.

 4. Does not offer a loan contract

 This is because a loan from a loan shark is illegal in the first place—very much the opposite of a legal, binding contract.
-Without an IOU, any form of documentation, or even a list of terms of conditions that include repayment schedule, interest fees and late fees, the debtor’s safety is not guaranteed.
+Without an IOU, any form of documentation, or even a list of terms of conditions that include repayment schedule, interest fees, and late fees, the debtor’s safety is not guaranteed.
 Plus, a loan shark may resort to illegal means of getting his or her money back.

 5. Charge hidden fees